TimmyK07/ionic-navview/README.md

 4. Add a back button to move back through the states.

+5. Separate the templates into separate files.

+6. Separate the JavaScript code into separate files.

 ## Notes

 - You can include templates in index.html itself using a script of type "text/ng-template".
 They should go in your body tag.